dmatelokoh/chinook-analytics-portfolio/04-AI-collaboration/ai_collaboration_log.md

 ---

-## 2. Context Priming — Starting Every Session Right
+## 2. Context Priming: Starting Every Session Right

 I opened each case study in a fresh AI session with a full context prime (database, coding standards, audience, style conventions) so the AI worked from a clean baseline every time rather than a degrading context window.